The 8 Best Electric Golf Push Carts

 Assembling an Electric Golf Push Cart

-On the other hand, some carts will come with instructions to set them up.
+On the other hand, some electric golf carts will come with instructions to set them up.
 You may also have to pull parts off and reassemble them for transport.
 If that’s the case, the parts are usually easy to remove and install.

 In terms of the Alphard Club Booster, you’ll need to get the right clips and pull off the rear wheels from your old cart first.